ebatzer/StateTransition/README.md

 In rangelands (grazed landscapes), scientists have tried to capture changes in vegetation through "State and Transition Models" (STMs).
 STMs describe plant dynamics as a series of discrete groups (states) that may flip to other groups over time (transitions) with some probability based on factors such as climate, soil resources, and grazing intensity.
 STMs offer a great way to evaluate system resilience, as states with a low transition probability can be considered particularly resistant to change.
 However, STMs are primarily built on the basis of expert opinion and rarely evaluated in a quantitative fashion.

 Here, I aim to complement these expert models by building an STM using a 10-year dataset of continuously observed vegetation plots.
-Through

-__1. Identifying relevant sets of states through unsupervised clustering__

-and

-__2. Modelling transitions between states as a Markov process__

-I hope to provide a clearer, testable evaluation of resilience in California annual grasslands.
+Through __identification of relevant sets of states through unsupervised clustering__ and __modelling transitions between states as a Markov process__, I hope to provide a clearer, testable evaluation of resilience in California annual grasslands.

 ## Shiny App Companion